MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### watchAppV2

-This event allows us to detect and fix possible issues with capabilities on your Apple Watch such as receiving notifications and responding to emails.
+This event is triggered from the Outlook watch app, when notifications are communicated from Outlook mobile to the Outlook watch app, and when the user is performing actions in the Outlook watch app.
+This event allows us to detect and fix possible issues with capabilities on the watch, such as receiving notifications and responding to emails.

 The following fields are collected:

-- **app_action** - Tells us the types of action the user took on the Apple watch, such as "archive_message" to help us detect issues related to a specific action such as being unable to successfully archive messages on the Apple Watch
+- **app_action** - Tells us the types of action the user took on the watch, such as "archive_message" to help us detect issues related to a specific action such as being unable to successfully archive messages on the watch

+- **category** - Specifies a category (Usage, app_action, notification, etc.) for the event

-- **is_watch_app_installed** - Tells us if the user has installed our Apple Watch app on their device
+- **is_watch_app_installed** - Tells us if the user has installed our watch app on their device

-- **is_complication_enabled** - Tells us if the user has added Outlook to their Apple Watch screen to help us detect issues related to Apple Watch screens
+- **is_complication_enabled** - Tells us if the user has added Outlook to their watch screen to help us detect issues related to watch screens

+- **notification** - Tells us the if a notification, if any was sent to the watch from the device.

+- **view** - Tells us the view (Home, Inbox, Calendar, etc.) the watch was on, to help us detect issues related to a specific view

+- **watch_app_version** - Tell us the version of the connected watch app

+- **watch_manufacturer** - Tells us the manufacturer of the connected watch

+- **watch_model** - Tells us the model of the connected watch

-- **watch_os** - Tells us the OS version of the Apple Watch they have installed to help us detect issues related to specific OS versions of the Apple Watch
+- **watch_os** - Tells us the OS version of the watch they have installed to help us detect issues related to specific OS versions of the watch

+- **watch_os_brand** - Tells us the type of OS (Apple, Wear, Tizen, etc.) the connected watch is running

 ### *Application status and boot subtype*